idild13/MVP-Tiller-Dashboard/README.md

 4. **Business Insights & Recommendations**
    - Provided insights on seasonal trends, staffing optimization, and menu performance.
    - Suggested data-driven operational improvements and strategic decisions.
+   - Recommended using dropdown menus with predefined categories to avoid free-text inconsistencies in staff data entry.

 ---